 Satin paint works best in areas that need more definition.
 Highlight windows, shutters, trim, and even inside doors with their particular brilliance.
 Consider satin or soft gloss for front doors for a rich, lustrous appearance where architectural details like beveling and paneling are typical.

-Eggshell vs. Satin: What is the difference between eggshell vs satin paint?
+Eggshell vs Satin: What is the difference between eggshell and satin paint?

 With so many views regarding the best type of paint finishes, finding the ideal sheen for your project might be difficult, but you don’t need to be a professional painter to finish your paint job.

-The difference between eggshell vs satin paints is that Satin paint is glossier than eggshell paint, which has a little greater sheen than matte or flat finish paint.
+The difference between satin and eggshell paints is that Satin paint is glossier than eggshell paint, which has a little greater sheen than matte or flat finish paint.
 An eggshell finish’s low reflectivity makes it ideal for concealing brushstrokes, minor drywall dings, and imperfections on painted walls.